 How to Get There

-Many parts of Saitama are just 30 minutes by train from Tokyo's major stations, with express trains to Omiya and beyond.
+Many parts of Saitama are around 60 minutes by train from Tokyo's major stations, with express trains to Omiya and beyond.

 Home to many commuters who work in Tokyo, Saitama is easy to reach by train.
 Omiya Station is a major hub for the area.
 The JR Takasaki and Utsunomiya lines connect Saitama with major Tokyo stations such as Shinagawa, Tokyo and Ueno.
 From Shibuya and Ikebukuro, you can take the JR Shonan-Shinjuku or Saikyo lines.
 These options all take about half an hour.
 Once you've reached Saitama, local trains criss-cross most of the prefecture.